“Tychson Hill”

 2011 | umami | Black fruits, jasmine tea, tobacco, olive | * | ||

-Characterumami High-Level NotesBlack fruits, jasmine tea, tobacco, olive Delicious Now, In Its 20 Yr PeakDiscover Now, Will Evolve (20+ Yr)*Tasting NotesThe perfume of the 2011 “IX Estate” Syrah is instantly captivating with seductive notes of tangerine peel, candied violets, and jasmine tea.
+Characterumami High-Level NotesBlack fruits, jasmine tea, tobacco, olive Delicious Now, In Its 20 Yr Peak*Discover Now, Will Evolve (20+ Yr)Tasting NotesThe perfume of the 2011 “IX Estate” Syrah is instantly captivating with seductive notes of tangerine peel, candied violets, and jasmine tea.
 The wine enchants with an ethereal perfume, as well as the classic Syrah notes of cured meat and olive.
-The umami flavors of smoked meat marry beautifully with dark floral notes.
-The texture is lush with a beautiful mid-palate and a silky finish.
+The umami flavors of smoked meat marry beautifully with dark, floral notes and an intense, saline minerality.
+The texture is lush, with a beautiful mid-palate and a silky finish.
 The tannins are broad and layered.
-The 2011 “IX Estate” Syrah, like other vintages, will add more layers of complexity and breadth with time in bottle.
+The 2011 “IX Estate” Syrah is exceptionally silky.
 Climatic ConditionsThere is enormous beauty to be found in the 2011 vintage.
-The experiences of the season are what help distinguish the pedigree of the Colgin vineyard sites from others.
-The 2011 growing season in Napa Valley seems only to be recognized for its challenges, yet a great site can take challenges in stride.
-With a wet start to the season, we have a significant advantage in that each of our sites is planted on hillsides with well-draining rocky soils.
-Given the wet spring, we experienced one of our latest blooms on record in June.
-The summer followed with relatively mild temperatures during which time we worked diligently in the vineyard to reduce the canopy and bring the vines into balance.
+With a wet start to the season, we had a significant advantage in that each of our sites is planted on hillsides with well-draining, rocky soils.
+Given the wet spring, we experienced one of our latest blooms on record, in June.
+The summer followed with relatively mild temperatures during which we worked diligently in the vineyard to reduce the canopy and bring the vines into balance.
 At veraison in late August, we removed enough clusters to ensure a consistent, even ripening.
 We began our harvest the final week in September and picked virtually all of our Merlot and Syrah in this period.
-Two small rain events the first week of October hastened the progress of the harvest-yet what followed was altruistic, sunny weather which remained through the completion of the harvest season.
 We picked the Cabernet Sauvignon the second half of October and our conscientious team ensured only the most pristine berries were sorted into the fermentation tanks.
 The wines were made with a slightly more delicate hand in order to capture their freshness and respect the fruit.
 The resulting wines of the 2011 vintage are brilliantly aromatic.
-They have deliciously round tannin and are bolstered by a bright and balanced level of acidity.
-The flavors of each site truly stand out in this vintage, and the quality of the wines is a testament to the quality of the terroirs upon which they are grown. |
+They have round tannin and are bolstered by a bright, balanced level of acidity.
+The flavors of each site truly stand out in this vintage, and the quality of the wines is a testament to the quality of the sites upon which they are grown. |

 |||||